CAISO: Sex and Gender Justice

 Spokespeople from the Amalgamated Workers Union and Coalition on Domestic Violence, a community leader living with HIV and a young filmmaker are raising their voices on radio and social media calling on Parliament to amend the Equal Opportunity Act of 2000 to add three groups of people left out of the law’s protections against discrimination.

 Public service advertisements saying “Add All Three” aired across more radio stations in March, November and December 2020.
-These same ads were launched across social media through an animation in April 2020 that shares these same messages and champion voices.
+These same ads were launched across social media through an animation in April 2020 that shared these same messages and champions’ voices.

-In these messages, four “champions,” Shinelle Ambris, Roberta Clarke, Conrad Mitchell and Steve Theodore, voice the call of a broad coalition to add discrimination based on age, health conditions and LGBTI status to the 20-year-old law.
+In these messages, four “champions,” Shinelle Ambris, Roberta Clarke, Conrad Mitchell and Steve Theodore, voice the call of a broad coalition to add discrimination based on age, health conditions and LGBTQI+ status to the 23-year-old law.
 These messages have been shared across social media along with an animation that shares these champion voices.

 Policy Agenda